 - Currently and in the planned future, there are no Level R or C Rulers.
 This could cause problems with the balance of the game and be difficult to integrate into decks.
 It would also ruin some of the design space.

-- Rulers will not be commonly printed or a fully-supported type.
+- Rulers will not be as commonly printed or fully-supported as a “type”.
 Mostly due to the above reasons.
-However, it also retains their specialness.
+This retains their speciality.

-- Their DP costs are planned to be, and remain, high for the foreseeable future.
-I don’t think any level of Ruler will go below 50DP requirement for now.
+- Their DP requirements are planned to be, and remain, high for the foreseeable future.
+50DP or higher.

 - Reprints of existing cards into Ruler are planned.
-So far, Knightmon and Rapidmon are being confirmed as future Ruler-type.
+So far, Knightmon and Rapidmon are confirmed as future Rulers.
+(Released in RD)

-- They will not necessarily be in every set going forward, unless necessary.
+- They will not be in every set going forward, unless necessary.

-Well, that’s all!
-I hope this prepared you for the new type when it lands or at least found this an interesting read.
-Let me know in the comments below if you have questions about the type, comments, or there’s something you’d like me to clarify.
+Let me know in the comments below if you have questions about Ruler, comments, or there’s something you’d like me to clarify.